MonochromeCMS/Monochrome/README.md

 *Note: Those can and are recommended to be completely random, to generate them you can use* `make secret`

+* `ACCESS_TOKEN_EXPIRE_MINUTES` Basically after how many minutes a user should be logged out, the default is 6 hours.

 ## Tools used
 * API
   * FastAPI